 Some theater industry professionals will tell you that what you really need to do is follow the instructions laid out by the casting director.
 Unfortunately, life on the musical theater audition circuit is not that cut and dried.
 In the end it’s what the casting directors don’t tell you that will trip you up every time.

 The following unwritten rules cover those unexpected situations you won’t find in an audition notice.
-With a little extra homework, wildcards don’t have to sabotage your chances of landing a role in the musical of your dreams.
+With a little extra work, wildcards don’t have to sabotage your chances of landing a role in the musical of your dreams.
 As with anything in life, success with a musical theater audition happens when opportunity meets preparation.
 These nine tips will help better prepare you for when that moment presents itself.

 How To Prepare For Your First Musical Theater Audition?

 1. Dress Appropriately